hjkgrp/SESAMI_web/paper/paper.md

 S = q_m N A_m
 \end{equation}

-In order to attain $q_m$, the monolayer loading region from the isotherm can be identified using the BET equation \ref{eq:BET}, where $p$ is the vapor pressure, $p_0$ is the saturated vapor pressure,  $q$ is the adsorbate loading, and $C$ is the BET constant.
+In order to attain $q_m$, the monolayer loading region from the isotherm can be identified using the BET equation \ref{eq:BET}, where $p$ is the vapor pressure, $p_0$ is the saturation vapor pressure, $q$ is the adsorbate loading, and $C$ is the BET constant.

 \begin{equation}\label{eq:BET}
 \frac{p/p_0}{q(1-p/p_0)} = \frac{1}{q_m C} + \frac{C-1}{q_m C}\frac{p}{p_0}